-4.5.1.
+- 4.5.1.
 Applications for in-year admissions are considered in the same way as those made at the beginning of the academic year.
 We will also consider whether it is appropriate to place a student in the class late based on the learning that has been missed.
-If the student is transferring from another sixth form and was doing an equivalent course this will be taken into account in deciding whether a place can be offered.

-- 4.5.2.
-In-year admissions forms can be obtained from Mrs K Blake. - 4.5.3.
-If the academy refuses entry, the local authority may request a direction from the Education Funding Agency (on behalf of the Secretary of State).
+If the student is transferring from another sixth form and was doing an equivalent course this will be taken into account in deciding whether a place can be offered. - 4.5.2.
+In-year admissions forms can be obtained from Mrs. K Blake (k.blake@cns-school.org). - 4.5.3.
+If the academy refuses entry, the local authority may request direction from the Education Funding Agency (on behalf of the Secretary of State).
 The decision of the Secretary of State will be binding upon the academy.